mui/material-ui/docs/src/pages/components/portal/portal-es.md

 # Portal

-<p class="description">El componente del portal hace que sus hijos se conviertan en un nuevo "subtree" fuera de la jerarquía actual de componentes.</p>
+<p class="description">The portal component renders its children into a new "subtree" outside of current DOM hierarchy.</p>

 - 📦 [1.3 kB comprimido](/size-snapshot)